GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ### Virtual Network

-The architecture defines a private Virtual Network with an address space of 10.200.0.0/16.
+The architecture defines a private virtual network with an address space of 10.200.0.0/16.

-**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists that allow or deny traffic within a Virtual Network.
+**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a Virtual Network.
 Network security groups can be used to secure traffic at a subnet or individual VM level.
 The following Network security groups exist:

-- 1 Network security group for Application Gateway
+- 1 network security group for Application Gateway
-- 1 Network security group for App Service Environment
+- 1 network security group for App Service Environment
-- 1 Network security group for Azure SQL Database
+- 1 network security group for Azure SQL Database

 Each of the Network security groups have specific ports and protocols open so that the solution can work securely and correctly.
-In addition, the following configurations are enabled for each Network security group:
+In addition, the following configurations are enabled for each network security group:

 - [Diagnostic logs and events](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
-- Operations Management Suite Log Analytics is connected to the [Network security group&#39;s diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)
+- Operations Management Suite Log Analytics is connected to the [network security group&#39;s diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

-**Subnets**: Each subnet is associated with its corresponding Network security group.
+**Subnets**: Each subnet is associated with its corresponding network security group.

 **Azure DNS**: The Domain Name System, or DNS, is responsible for translating (or resolving) a website or service name to its IP address.
 [Azure DNS](https://docs.microsoft.com/azure/dns/dns-overview) is a hosting service for DNS domains that provides name resolution using Azure infrastructure.
 By hosting domains in Azure, users can manage DNS records using the same credentials, APIs, tools, and billing as other Azure services.
 Azure DNS also supports private DNS domains.